appium/ruby_console/osx.md

 #### Getting Started

-This document is written for OS X 10.8.3 or better. iOS testing requires OS X. Android testing works on OS X, Windows, and Linux.
+This document is written for OS X 10.8.4 or better. iOS testing requires OS X. Android testing works on OS X, Windows, and Linux.

-Install `Xcode` from the Mac app store and the command line build tools (Xcode -> Preferences -> Downloads).
+Install `Xcode` 4.6.3 or better from the Mac app store and the command line build tools (Xcode -> Preferences -> Downloads).

 - Install Java 7 if there's no Java on the system.
   - [JDK 7](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

-- Ensure you have Ruby 1.9.3-p392 or better (1.8 is not supported).
-Install the latest stable patch release of Ruby 2.0.
+- Install the latest stable patch release of Ruby 2.0.

 `$ \curl -L https://get.rvm.io | bash -s stable --ruby=2.0.0`